 Amendments

 These by-laws may be amended, altered, changed, added to or repealed by the affirmative vote of two-thirds (2/3) of the board of directors only if the amendment, alteration, change, addition or repeal be proposed at a regular or special meeting of the board and adopted at a subsequent regular meeting of the board.
-These by-laws may be amended, altered, changed, added to or repealed by the affirmative vote of a majority of the members entitled to vote at any regular or special meeting of the members. o change of the date for the annual meeting of members will be made within thirty (30) days next before the day on which such meeting is to be held, unless consented to in writing, or by a resolution adopted at a meeting, by all members entitled to vote at the annual meeting.
+These by-laws may also be amended, altered, changed, added to or repealed by the affirmative vote of a majority of the members entitled to vote at any regular or special meeting of the members.
+No change of the date for the annual meeting of members will be made within thirty (30) days next before the day on which such meeting is to be held, unless consented to in writing, or by a resolution adopted at a meeting, by all members entitled to vote at the annual meeting.

 These Fourth Fifth Amended By-Laws are passed this 20th day of November, 2023, by an affirmative two-thirds (2/3) vote of the Board of Directors at a regular meeting properly called and notice given thereof and after being proposed at the previous regular meeting of such board.